 When the shit really hits the economic fan, then your stocks (and index fund) will take a hit.
 If you happily thought that you have a personal emergency fund worth 12 months of expenses on your brokerage account, it may come as a shock when you see 20 to 30 percent evaporate in a few months or even days.

-Consumer staple and healthcare seem to be the best stocks to get through crisis.
-Both sectors lost the least in dotcom and 2007 meltdowns.
+Consumer staple and healthcare seem to be the best stocks to get through a crisis.
+Both sectors lost the least in the dotcom and 2007 meltdowns.

 Oh, well… life is risk.